Instructor Guide to DSP Accommodations

 4. https://www.washington.edu/doit/programs/center-universal-design-education/overview

-Many instructors struggle to articulate a comprehensive disability accommodation statement on their syllabi.
+Many instructors struggle to articulate a comprehensive disability accommodation statement on their syllabi or in other course communications.
 Of course, every class is different, so there is no one-size-fits-all statement.
 Still, this page offers a few suggestions of language for presenting your accommodation policy accurately and setting appropriate expectations and procedures for your students.

 Compiled by Jonah Levy and Justin Davidson, DSP Faculty Liaisons, Steve Johnston, Disability Access and Compliance, and Carolyn Swalina, Disabled Students' Program.